CloudNationHQ/terraform-azure-aks/examples/multiple/README.md

 }
 ```

-From other module you can reference it like `module.aks.clusters.cl1.id`
+Now this can be referenced using `module.aks.clusters.cl1.id`